sitknewnormal/SITK-AwsStrapi/README.md

-# Sharing Is The Key Strapi Application
+# Sharing Is The Key Strapi Application - AWS

-This is an Strapi application that serves a Personal Portfolio Gatsby frontend.
+This is an Strapi application on AWS.

 There is plugin that imports content this Strapi application.